Social change: Definition

 Social change may not refer to the notion of social progress or sociocultural evolution, the philosophical idea that society moves forward by evolutionary means.
 It may refer to a paradigmatic change in the socio-economic structure, for instance the transition from feudalism to capitalism, or hypothetical future transition to some form of post-capitalism.

-Social development refers to how people develop social and emotional skills across the lifespan, with particular attention to childhood and adolescence.
+Social development is the people that develop social and emotional skills across the lifespan, with particular attention to childhood and adolescence.
 Healthy social development allows us to form positive relationships with family, friends, teachers, and other people in our lives.

 Accordingly, it may also refer to social revolution, such as the Socialist revolution presented in Marxism, or to other social movements, such as women's suffrage or the civil rights movement.
 Social change may be driven through cultural, religious, economic, environmental, scientific or technological forces.

 Prominent theories

-Change comes from two sources.
-One source is unique factors such as climate, weather, or the presence of specific groups of people.
-Another source is systematic factors.
+Change arises from two primary sources: unique factors, such as climate, weather, or the presence of specific groups of people, and systematic factors.
 For example, successful development generally has the same requirements, such as a stable and flexible government, enough free and available resources, and a diverse social organization of society.
 On the whole, social change is usually a combination of systematic factors along with some random or unique factors.

 Many theories attempt to explain social change.
 One view suggests that a theory of change should include elements such as structural aspects of change (like population shifts), processes and mechanisms of social change, and directions of change.